Tracy Bonham: Record label issues and Down Here (1998–2000)

 After the mild success of her first album, Bonham commenced work on a second studio album in 1997 with Mitchell Froom and Tchad Blake.
 Bonham hoped to make an album that would better reflect her classical influences and serve as a more mature outing.
-The album, then known as Trails of a Dust Devil, was finished in the spring of 1998, but executives at Island were unhappy with the album as they did not feel like the album had a hit single.
+The album, then known as Trails of a Dust Devil, was finished in the spring of 1998, but executives at Island were unhappy with the album as they did not feel like it had a hit single.
 Reluctantly, Bonham returned to writing new, more commercial-sounding songs, including "Behind Every Good Woman".
 Satisfied, Island then set a release date for the album of October 1998.

 However, in May 1998, Island Records' parent company, PolyGram, was purchased by beverage giant Seagram for $10.6 billion; as part of Seagram's purchase, PolyGram was merged into Universal Music Group, and Island Records was reconsolidated into The Island Def Jam Music Group umbrella label.
 The restructurings delayed the release of the album to 1999.
-Most of the people Bonham had worked with at Island had left the company during the merger, and the label's new management asked her to write her another hit single; in response, Bonham wrote "Fake It".
+Most of the people Bonham had worked with at Island had left the company during the merger, and the label's new management asked her to write another hit single; in response, Bonham wrote "Fake It".
 The album was then pushed back to the spring of 2000, by which time it had been renamed Down Here.

 Down Here was released on April 18, 2000.
 The album received generally positive reviews, but struggled to find an audience in a musical climate dominated by nu metal, and experienced virtually no radio airplay.
 The album and its only single, "Behind Every Good Woman" failed to appear on any sales charts worldwide, leaving her on uncertain terms with Island.
 Down Here would be Bonham's final album for Island; in December 2001, whilst she was in the studio preparing to record her third album, the label released her from her recording contract.
 Bonham cited Island Records' changing musical direction as the primary reason why she was cut from the label.